azabelmena/ccom4086/numericalrepresentationincomputers/floatingpointnumbers.md

 * if $$E$$ is out of range, overflow the value.
 * Round $$M$$ to fit the precision of `frac`.

-The biggest hurdle in implemnting this is multiplying the mantisse.
+The biggest hurdle in implementing this is multiplying the mantisse.

 ### Floating Point Addition.